-The Conservation Section collaborates with Chula Vista’s two local water providers, Otay Water District and Sweetwater Authority, to conserve water throughout the community.
+The City of Chula Vista works with two local water providers, Otay Water District and Sweetwater Authority, to conserve water throughout the community.

 Water Conservation Programs